Chicago/lead-safe-api-docs/docs/index.md

 ### Eligibility

 To access the API, fill out [this form](#) to be contacted by the Chicago Department of Public Health.
-The city will need to verify your eligiblity as an area health provider.
+The city will need to verify your eligibility as an area health provider.

 ### Accessing API